 At Half Dome Partners, we like to fill our “squad” with athletes.
 Not necessarily in the physical sense, although it turns out that successful members of our team are, or have been, athletes at a high level of competition.
-Both John and I played Division 1 rugby in College – John also played Division 1 football – followed by Division 1 Senior Men’s rugby.
-While I most certainly played my last high level match, John continues to train at a local Cross Fit and plays rugby for Santa Monica Rugby Club.
+Both Martial and I played Division 1 rugby in College – followed by Division 1 Senior Men’s rugby.
+While I have most certainly played my last high level match, Martial continues to train and play rugby for Santa Monica Rugby Club.

 When we talk about hiring athletes, we are really talking about the traits that successful athletes have (like leadership traits) that make any individual an exceptional hire.